janogale/reactnative-workshop/lessons/welcome.md

 - you will also occasionally see links with a 🔍 emoji - these are code examples in Expo Snack, there to help introduce or illustrate a concept.
 You can look at these in the browser (unless specified otherwise) or on your phone if you have the Expo app installed.
 Feel free to play around with them, your changes will not be saved to the hosted version
 - you can follow this course with Expo or without, the choice is yours.
 For most lessons, this doesn't matter.
 There are a couple of pages that are specific to the platform though.
 These will be prefixed with `[Expo]` or `[RN]` - choose the one that applies to you, but feel free to also check out the other if you're interested

-## About You
+## Intended audience

-The intended audience for this course are people who are familiar with JavaScript, but new to React Native.
+The intended audience for this course are people who are familiar with `JavaScript`, but new to React Native.
 If you already know React, that's perfect, since your React skills are completely transferrable to React Native with only minor modifications to account for the native platform.
-However if you are new to both React and Native, never fear!
+However if you are new to both React and Native, That is Ok too!
 I will be explaining all the React concepts as well as the React Native concepts as we discover them together, however there will be more of a focus on the parts of React Native that _differ_ from React on the web.

-In this course, I will be using a MacBook Pro, an iPhone simulator and an Android emulator from Android Studio.
+In this course, I will be using a Windows 10 Laptop, an Andriod Phone or an Android emulator from Android Studio.

-You do not need to match my setup, but you should have:
+You can use

 - either a Mac, Windows or Linux machine
 - either a physical device (iPhone or Android) OR a simulator/emulator installed